Gym Equipment Guide

 1. Lifting Belts

-I covered lifting belts extensively in it's own post because it's one of those pieces of equipment that needs in depth coverage.
+I covered lifting belts extensively in its own post because it's one of those pieces of equipment that needs in-depth coverage.
 Overall, a lifting belt is a useful tool for lifters who have already built up a good base, are lifting heavy weights (i.e. can squat your bodyweight), and want some extra support to help maximize strength.
 Lifting belts are not a tool to help repair an injury or lift big around an injury.
 They are not meant for lifts like bench press or bicep curl.
-They are excellent for heavy days when you are doing squats, deadlifts, strict press, or olympic lifts.
+They are excellent for heavy days when you are doing squats, deadlifts, strict press, or Olympic lifts.
 For more in-depth coverage, check out our post on lifting belts!

 2. Wrist Wraps

 Your wrists are extremely important for lifting and nothing highlights that more than a wrist injury.
 It's very common to experience mild wrist pain and discomfort when you begin lifting or go hard into a high rep program which requires a lot of wrist heavy moves.
 You will definitely find that over time you build up wrist strength but proper implementation of wrist wraps can help protect your wrist health during times when you're putting a lot of stress on them.
-Do not use them during warm up.
+Do not use them during warm-up.
 Do not use them excessively.
 Instead, use wrist wraps when you are doing heavy overhead movements or on days when you are doing a lot of reps and your wrists are already tired/sore.
 If you overuse wrist wraps you'll miss out on optimizing wrist gains!
 Wrist gains is a thing, don't even @ me.

-Types of wrist wraps: The most common types you'll see are thick elastic with velcro and cotton that you wrap and secure with a string (commonly used in crossfit)
+Types of wrist wraps: The most common types you'll see are thick elastic with velcro and cotton that you wrap and secure with a string (commonly used in CrossFit)

-The biggest difference is amount of support.
-The thick elastic type are more sturdy and offer more wrist support.
+The biggest difference is the amount of support.
+The thick elastic type is more sturdy and offer more wrist support.
 They are great if you are doing heavy lifts that don't require a lot of wrist mobility, such as a strict press.
 Cotton wraps are a lot lighter and offer extra support without loss of mobility.
 These are ideal for moves like clean and jerk where you want some wrist freedom.
 You can find a lot of fun cotton wraps online, I got mine on Pinterest and they are great.
 Velcro ones are available at pretty much any supplement store for a bargain.